m-whitson/snake/README.md

 It WORKS I just had to call view.addKeyListener(field).
 Now the snake can move around using the keys, next I'll work on having it grow in length when it eats food.

+I just had to add an if statement to make it grow.
+I'm adding a JPanel to display the length of the snake and have a new game button appear once the game ends.
+I'm probably done for now, I'm going to make this into a JAR.
+I might add stuff to the main method so that the user can adjust the width, length, scale, and speed through the run configurations or add more tests later.